pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 **Is there an API or access point where we can call how many seats have been provisioned for an Office Add-in by the 365 Administrator?
 Say a company has 25 seats but authorizes only 5 for my add-in - is there a way for the add-in developer to know that?
 Please note that we do not have a SaaS application, just an Office Store add-in.**

+**We just saw that PowerPoint desktop client now supports PowerPointApi 1.5 with the semi-annual channel.
+We tried the PowerPoint web client and it still does not.
+Will that be rolling out soon to keep up with desktop client?**

+PowerPoint 1.5 support for PowerPoint Online web app is being rolled out, you should see it being available soon.
+The functionality should also work even if the supported requirement still returns 1.4 at this time.

+**I am in need of information on how to list our Outlook add-in as an MSI, inside Microsoft AppSource to run in the Outlook desktop app.
+The Microsoft support people referred us here.
+Could someone please take our case and help us?
+Maybe an email address to contact me?**

+AppSource only supports web add-ins and not COM add-ins.
+To distribute COM add-ins, use Azure Marketplace or any third-party digital delivery system or e-commerce solution.
+For guidance with publishing to Azure Marketplace, see [What is the Microsoft commercial marketplace?](https://learn.microsoft.com/en-us/azure/marketplace/overview).

+**We tried the setSelectedShapes() example in Script Lab and it did select the first two shapes as advertised.
+But when we modified the example to pass in an empty array, it did not unselect the shapes as the doc indicates it should (and how it works on desktop).**

+This is a known bug.
+If you haven't already, please [open an issue on GitHub](https://github.com/OfficeDev/office-js/issues/new?assignees=&labels=&template=bug_report.md&title=) so that we can assist you further.

+**Does deployment of an SSO add-in work with PowerShell?
+When we try it through PowerShell, it fails and gives an error message.
+We tried it through the Exchange admin center, not from the Azure CLI.**

+We'll look into deploying an Outlook add-in that uses SSO and will provide a follow-up in the community call blog post.

+**Is anyone aware of the Excel Range Top and Left attribute errors?**
+So that we could help you further, please [open an issue on GitHub](https://github.com/OfficeDev/office-js/issues/new?assignees=&labels=&template=bug_report.md&title=).

 ## Resources related to to this blog's content